Skip to main content

 Fish Consumption Guidelines

 Fish are recommended as part of a healthy and balanced diet.
-Most fish are safe to eat, but some have levels of contaminants which may be harmful.
+Most fish are safe to eat, but some have levels of contaminants which may be harmful for regular subsistence fishers, pregnant women, and children.